Dirk Coster

 Dirk Coster (5 October 1889 – 12 February 1950) was a Dutch physicist.
-He was a professor of Physics and Meteorology at the University of Groningen.
+He was a professor of physics and meteorology at the University of Groningen.

-Coster was born in Amsterdam.
-On 26 February 1919 he married Lina Maria "Miep" Wijsman, who held a degree in Oriental languages.
-Eventually, she was one of the first women to obtain a doctorate degree in this field from the University of Leiden.
-Dirk and Miep had two sons and two daughters (Hendrik, Ada, Els, and Herman).
 Coster is known as the co-discoverer of hafnium (element 72) in 1923, along with George de Hevesy, by means of X-ray spectroscopic analysis of zirconium ore.
-The discovery took place in Copenhagen, Denmark.
-Its name is derived from Hafnia, the Latin name for Copenhagen.
+Its name is derived from Hafnia, the Latin name for Copenhagen, as the discovery took place in that city.

+He helped Lise Meitner escape from Nazi Germany.

 Childhood and education

-Coster grew up in Amsterdam in a large working-class family; he was the third child of Barend Coster, a blacksmith, and Aafje van der Mik.
+Coster was born in Amsterdam.
+Coster grew up in a large working-class family; he was the third child of Barend Coster, a blacksmith, and Aafje van der Mik.
 The Coster family valued education.
 Ten of their children survived to adulthood and all received enough education to go onto middle-class professions.
 From 1904 to 1908 Dirk went to the Teacher's College in Haarlem, then was a teacher until 1913.
 With the aid of private support he was able to study mathematics and physics at the University of Leiden, first having passed the exams required for students who had no gymnasium education.
 In Leiden he was influenced by the inspiring lectures of Paul Ehrenfest, and in 1916 he obtained his M.Sc. degree.
 From 1916 to 1920 Coster was assistant of Lodewijk Siertsema and Wander de Haas at the Delft University of Technology, where in 1919 he obtained an Engineer's degree in electrical engineering.
 In 1920 and 1921 he did research at Lund University under Manne Siegbahn, on X-ray spectroscopy of different elements.
 Coster's thesis was on this subject, and he obtained his Ph.D. degree in 1922 in Leiden under Paul Ehrenfest; his thesis was entitled "Röntgenspectra en de atoomtheorie van Bohr" (X-ray spectra and Bohr's atomic theory).